 How to pick out a laptop from this list that works for you? – What to look for?

 Now that we’re at the end of our list, it’s time we face the big question at hand –which one of these laptops would suit your gaming needs the best?
 The gaming laptops we talked about are some of the best this year and so it follows that all of them are pretty expensive to buy, making it all the more important for you, the buyer to get the most out of your money.
 Just because a gaming laptop is expensive doesn’t really mean that it’s guaranteed to make you happy and vice versa for laptops that save you money.

 In order for you to get the best gaming laptop, you should first consider your usage; are there any specific games you want to play over the next few years?
 If so, you’ll want a laptop with a GPU and processor that can run those games at your desired settings.
 Moreover, since you’re looking for a laptop and not a PC, it’s important that you pick out something that you can take around with you easily; you might want a sturdy laptop if you’re going to take it with you to places a lot.

-How to select best gaming laptop in 2018?
+How to select the best gaming laptop in 2019?

 Gaming laptops are very power demanding and as such, they don’t last too long on battery, especially if you have a game running.
 Because of this, we haven’t talked too much about the battery lives of the laptops on our list, unless they have an exceptionally good battery life, otherwise, you can expect an hour or 2 on battery if you’re running a heavy game with most laptops and that’s perfectly understandable.